-Lactating breasts do feel lumpier than non-lactating breasts as they are filled with milk, more blood and also more lymph.
-The quantity of milk in the breasts can also differ now and then, which will cause the breasts to feel clumpier at times.
+Lactating breasts do feel lumpier than non-lactating breasts, as they are filled with milk, more blood and also more lymph.
+The quantity of milk in the breasts, can also differ now and then, which will cause the breasts to feel lumpier at times.

 A lactating mother should self-examine her breasts often, so that she can easily pick up on any abnormal lumps.

-A Lump in Breast Tissue during Lactation can Indicate:
+A Lump in Breast Tissue during Lactation may Indicate:

-• Fibrocystic Changes: These are very common and include cysts, fibromas, lipomas, and hamartomas.
+• Fibrocystic Changes: These are very common and include cysts, fibromas, lipomas and hematomas.

 • Diabetic mastopathy: Non-cancerous lumps found in diabetic women.
 These do not inhibit breastfeeding.
 They are usually painless, moveable lumps and are commonly irregular in shape.